dylan-chong/a-team-engr101-avc/README.md

 	- Got camera code somewhat working
 	- Calibrated motor base slow speeds
 	- Fixed back wheel
-	- Worked with Jonah to add camera mount
+	- Worked with Jonah to add camera

+<h5>Friday 20/05/16</h5>
+- Dylan
+	- Collected data on motor speeds and used that to create a function that will give the left and right motors equivalent speeds.
+	- Altered motor test-module code to use my new speed functions